 My favorite views are from the fortification of the castle itself.
 Then you don't have the castle in the view but I like the angle (see article).

 Another interesting one is from the top of the Santa Justa lift in the city center.
-You are not as high so you have a great view of the rooftop and the street pavements (see article).
+You are not as high so you have a great view of the rooftops and the street pavements (see article).

 Porto Cathedral vs Lisbon Cathedral